acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 ### What should I do on AcentSwap on other blockchains?

 Provide liquidity, trade and farm as you always have been.
-If you are a multichain user already, remember to provide liquidity on AcentSwap on other blockchains that we've deployed on (like Ethereum), as we have ADE rewards on BNB Smart Chain for you, allowing you to earn even more ADE without bridging those assets over!
+If you are a multichain user already, remember to provide liquidity on AcentSwap on other blockchains that we've deployed on (like Ethereum), as we have ADE rewards on Acent Mainnet for you, allowing you to earn even more ADE without bridging those assets over!

 ### **Will there be more pairs?**